- December 7, 2021

 A successful wrongful death claim must also show that a defendant owed a duty of care to the decedent and that this duty was breached.
 Duty of care implies that a person or entity has an expectation to act with watchfulness, attention, and prudence when involved with others and members of the public.

-A construction company, for example, owes a duty of care to its employees to make sure that a site is safe for construction work and processes.
+A construction company, for example, owes a duty of care to its employees, including ensuring a safe environment for construction work and processes to prevent construction worker injuries.
 A driver, to use another example, owes a duty of care to other drivers and to pedestrians to drive safely, remain alert, and not drive while under the influence of alcohol or drugs.

 In order to prove a successful wrongful death claim, a plaintiff must show that the defendant had a duty of care toward the decedent and that the defendant’s negligent or intentional actions breached this duty of care.
 Proving negligence and a breached duty of care often comes down to showing that:

 - A person or entity owed a duty of care.